 Risks stemming from AI can't be eliminated, but they can be managed.
 Adopting an AI code of ethics can increase the transparency of AI models, thereby minimizing the chances of AI systems unintentionally reinforcing harmful biases, making unclear decisions or causing unwanted outcomes.

 In addition to the technology risks inherent in AI technologies, enterprises must manage external risks -- such as the use of AI by hackers and other bad actors to evade enterprise defenses -- and internal risks created by shadow AI programs and lack of AI governance.

 Also, despite the increasing ease and sophistication of AIOps platforms and other prepackaged AI tools, traditional companies might still find integrating AI into their operations an uphill battle due to legacy systems, data challenges, skills gaps and cultural resistance, among other challenges.

 Current business applications of AI

 Law.
 The document-intensive legal industry is using AI to save time and improve client service.
 Law firms are deploying machine learning to mine data and predict outcomes; they are also using computer vision to classify and extract information from documents, and NLP to interpret requests for information.
-Watch Vince DiMascio talk about how his team is applying AI and robotic process automation at the large immigration law firm where he serves as CIO and CTO.

 How have AI use cases evolved?